 M.A.
 Security Studies (Homeland Security and Defense)

 Federal employees who have been with DHS for at least one year are eligible to apply.
-Employees must have achieved at least a “Meets Expectations” or equivalent on their last review, and must be in good standing.
-Applicants must be an O3-O6/GS 12-15, a member of the Senior Executive Service or equivalent.
+Employees must have achieved at least a “Achieved Expectations” or equivalent on their last review, and must be in good standing.
+Applicants must active duty Officer with a Command endorsement, active duty E5 and above with a Command endorsement, GS 12-15, or a member of the Senior Executive Service or equivalent.
 Exceptional GS-11s may apply.

 An exceptional GS-11 is one who:

-- Has demonstrated the ability to work effectively under time constraints and in stressful situations; and
+- Has demonstrated the ability to work effectively under time constraints and in stressful situations

 - Has the ability to communicate well, both written and orally